 Here you’ll find some amazing blogs written by librarians at all kinds of institutions.

-10. Abby the Librarian: Abby is a youth librarian in Southern Indiana, and on her site you’ll find great book recommendations as well as regular book challenges.
+Abby is a youth librarian in Southern Indiana, and on her site, you’ll find great book recommendations as well as regular book challenges.

 School Librarian Blogs